heartcombo/devise/README.md

 ```

 If you would like to generate only a few sets of views, like the ones for the `registerable` and `confirmable` module,
-you can pass a list of modules to the generator with the `-v` flag.
+you can pass a list of views to the generator with the `-v` flag.

 ```console
 $ rails generate devise:views -v registrations confirmations